Jennylyn Mercado: Business

-In 2014, Mercado launched her first business, Fit and Form, a wellness center but when his business partner opted out, she and Trillo, his husband rebranded and named it after their son, DYLAN Style Lounge, a salon and nail spa business located in Baranggay U.P Campus, Quezon, City.
+In 2014, Mercado launched her first business, Fit and Form, a wellness center but when her business partner opted out, she and Trillo, her husband rebranded and named it after their daughter, DYLAN Style Lounge, a salon and nail spa business located in Baranggay U.P Campus, Quezon, City.
 The couple also opened a cat cafe called Litterbucks in 2020.

 She serves as President and co-founder of the production company, Brightburn Production owned by his husband, Dennis Trillo which was founded in 2024.

 Personal life

 In 2008, at age 21, Mercado announced that she was pregnant.
 Her ex-boyfriend Patrick Garcia, who distanced himself upon learning of her pregnancy, was announced as the father of her child.
 On August 16, 2008, she gave birth to their son, Alex Jazz, via Caesarian section.

 In 2021, she married her longtime boyfriend Dennis Trillo.
 Their daughter, Dylan Jayde, was born on April 25, 2022.

-Mercado and Trillo, her husband owned a rest house made of shipping containers and converted it into a beautiful home for their family which is located in Tanay, Rizal.
+Mercado and Trillo own a rest house made of shipping containers in Tanay, Rizal.